![]() |

 The BMDCR strongly encourages its members to have all dogs, including non breeding animals, evaluated for genetic ailments.
 Hip and/or elbow dysplasia can be evaluated from radiographs by the Orthopedic Foundation for Animals (OFA).
 Hereditary eye diseases can be screened for by local veterinary ophthalmologists and the results submitted to The Canine Eye Registry Foundation (CERF).

-In 1990 our national breed club, the BMDCA, initiated and funded a nationwide four-year study of cancer and other tumors in Bernese Mountain Dogs, which established that two forms of cancer in the breed have a genetic basis.
-Many of our members participated in the original cancer study, and the BMDCR as a whole has financially supported both the cancer study and Berner-Garde.
+In 1990 the national breed club, the BMDCA, initiated and funded a nationwide four-year study of cancer and other tumors in Bernese Mountain Dogs, which established that two forms of cancer in the breed have a genetic basis.
+Many members participated in the original cancer study, and the BMDCR as a whole has financially supported both the cancer study and Berner-Garde.

-The BMDCR believes that those of us who love Berners are responsible for any Berner in trouble, whether or not it was produced by a breeder in our club.
-For this purpose, the club has established a Rescue Committee, which has already helped find new homes for several Berners.
-Although so far most of our rescue dogs have been acquired from shelters, the club will also assist individual owners with placement when they are unable to keep a dog.
+The BMDCR believes that those of us who love Berners are responsible for any Berner in trouble, whether or not it was produced by a breeder in the club.
+For this purpose, the club has established a Rescue Committee, which has already helped find new homes for many Berners.
+The club will assist individual owners with placement when they are unable to keep a dog.
 Rescue expenses are financed from a separate rescue fund.
-Club members support our rescue program by providing foster homes for rescue dogs, assisting with special fundraising events, or directly donating to the rescue fund.
+Club members support the rescue program by providing foster homes for rescue dogs, assisting with special fundraising events, or directly donating to the rescue fund.

-All members receive our newsletter, the BMDCR Mountain Dog Messenger, which is published bimonthly.
+All members receive a newsletter, the BMDCR Mountain Dog Messenger, which is published bimonthly.
 It contains information on upcoming club events, reports of recent events, and a listing of shows, fun matches, clinics, and other dog-related activities in the Colorado area.
-The newsletter also features articles written by our members and reprinted from other regional club newsletters and all-breed dog publications.
+The newsletter also features articles written by members and reprinted from other regional club newsletters and all-breed dog publications.
 Past articles have covered such topics as breeding, grooming, conformation, showing, pet therapy, dog training centers in Colorado, and mail order sources for dog supplies.
 Contact the Membership Chairperson for subscription information.
-Current members may view the Messenger online with password access.

-Any person with an interest in Bernese Mountain Dogs is welcome to join our club.
+Any person with an interest in Bernese Mountain Dogs is welcome to join the club.
 You do not need to own a Berner.
 In fact, if you are considering getting a Berner, joining the club is a good way to learn more about the breed and to become acquainted with local breeders.
 We have no geographic residence requirements.
-Although many of our members live in the state of Colorado, we also have members in surrounding states and even in a few distant states.
+Although many of the members live in the state of Colorado, they also have members in surrounding states and even in a few distant states.

-All members are expected to sign and subscribe to the Code of Ethics of our parent club, the BMDCA, which has also been adopted by our club.
+All members are expected to sign and subscribe to the Code of Ethics of the parent club, the BMDCA, which has also been adopted by the BMMDCR.
 If two or more adults from the same household are applying for membership, all of them must sign the Code of Ethics.
 To apply obtain both the application and the code of ethics.
 Fill out the application, sign the code of ethics and return them to the Membership Chairperson.
 Contact your two sponsors and arrange for them to send their sponsorship forms to the Membership Chairperson also.

 There are no minimum participation requirements to remain in good standing with the club.
 New members are encouraged to attend meetings and activities, to serve on committees, and to help with events, but are not required to.
 Your level of involvement is up to you.

-Many of our activities are designed specifically with families in mind.
-Kids who are especially interested in dogs, and who may already have some experience with conformation and/or obedience competition--e.g., through 4-H or junior showmanship classes--are welcome to participate in our fun matches and training clinics on an equal basis with adults.
-If your child is just getting started in dogs, we have experienced kids and adults who will be glad to give him or her instruction and guidance.
+Many of the club's activities are designed specifically with families in mind.
+Kids who are especially interested in dogs, and who may already have some experience with conformation and/or obedience competition--e.g., through 4-H or junior showmanship classes--are welcome to participate in the fun matches and training clinics on an equal basis with adults.
+If your child is just getting started in dogs, they have experienced kids and adults who will be glad to give him or her instruction and guidance.

 Newsletter subscriptions are available for non-members.
 For more information, contact the Membership Chairperson.
-Our meetings, fun matches, and most activities are open to all Berner fanciers, whether or not they are club members.
+Meetings, fun matches, and most activities are open to all Berner fanciers, whether or not they are club members.
 Prospective Berner owners, and new owners, are welcome to attend.
-Very occasionally, for an activity which has a participation limit, we may give preference to club members.
+Very occasionally, for an activity which has a participation limit, preference is given to club members.
 This will be clearly specified in the newsletter.